pedrosdev/odin-rock-paper-scissors/README.md

 # Introduction

-Page to play Rock Paper Scissors (now it only works through the console, GUI to be added later).
+Rock Paper Scissors game.

+__Obs:__ for now, it only works through the browser's console, GUI to be added later.

 ## Learning goals: